 Hemlock woolly adelgid, commonly abbreviated as HWA, is a true bug native to East Asia that feeds by sucking sap from hemlock and spruce trees.
 In eastern North America, it is a destructive pest that poses a major threat to the eastern hemlock and the Carolina hemlock.
-The range of Eastern Hemlock extends north of the current range of the adelgid, but there are fears that the adelgid could spread to infect these northern areas as well.
+The range of eastern hemlock trees extends north of the current range of the adelgid, but there are fears that the adelgid could spread to infect these northern areas as well.

 Accidentally introduced to North America from Asia in 1924, HWA was first found in the eastern United States some decades later.
 In Pennsylvania, for example, the earliest record is from 1967.
-The pest has now been established in eleven eastern states from Georgia to Massachusetts, causing widespread mortality of hemlock trees.
-As of 2007, 50% of the geographic range of eastern hemlock has been impacted by HWA.
+The pest has now been established in 11 eastern states from Georgia to Massachusetts, causing widespread mortality of hemlock trees.
+As of 2007, 50% of the geographic range of eastern hemlock has been impacted by hemlock woolly adelgids.

 Filter by:Clear All